 Rated down to 20ºF.
-Limited lifetime warranty.
 Oversized bag for extra roominess.
 Compression sack included.
 Soft, flannel lining.
 Choose left or right zips.
-Outer shell that's resistant to tears.
+An outer shell that's resistant to tears.

 The inside of the bag has a tendency to stick to your clothing.

-Some buyers feel it's not warm enough to use in zero-degree weather.
+Some buyers feel it's not warm enough to use in 0-degree weather.

 Durable ripstop, nylon outer with super-warm 7 denier TechLoft Silver insulation.
-Zipper baffle prevents cold air from penetrating the zip area.
+The zipper baffle prevents cold air from penetrating the zip area.
 Genuinely warm in low temperatures.

 Heavy to carry around at almost 13 pounds.